Fredehagelund92/starter_data_platform/issues-guide.md

 * The pageview numbers for yesterday _should_ be somewhat similar.
 ```

-## Actual results
+## Current Result
-Explain what you saw that made you go "that doesn't look right".
-Include screenshots!
+Explain the problem and what makes you think that this could be a bug.
+Please include screenshots.

 ```
-## Actual resuts:
+## Current Result:
-* Looker is reporting 500 pageviews:
-[Screenshot of Looker]
-* GA is reporting 100 page views:
+* Redash is showing that we have 100 employees.
+[Screenshot of Redash]
+* In HR system we only have 50:
-[Screenshot of GA]
+[Screenshot of HR system]
 ```

-## Extra details
+## Possible Solution
-Include any extra details that you think might be relevant.
-If you're someone that is close to the dbt code, you might know of a recent PR related to this area.
+Tell us if you have any idea of why this might have happened.

 ```
-## Extra details
-PR #27 "Join page views to users" was merged just before we noticed these errors
+A migration of the HR system happened yesterday.
+This could be the reason for the inconsistency between the DWH and source.
 ```